My Filthy Spirit Bomb

-My Filthy Spirit Bomb is the debut solo studio album by American rapper G-Mo Skee from Richmond, California.
+My Filthy Spirit Bomb is the debut solo studio album by American rapper G-Mo Skee Aka Jaron Johnson from Richmond, California.
 It was released on December 2, 2016 via Majik Ninja Entertainment.
-Recording sessions took place at the Blap Cave in Vallejo.
+Recording sessions took place at the Blap Cave in Vallejo, California.
 Production was handled by Chase Moore, C-Lance, David Rothbard, Fritz, Hopsin, Kage, Mok Beats, Nobe, Seven and YpOnTheBeat.
 It features guest appearances from the Inf Gang, Hopsin, Twiztid and D12 among others.

-Music videos were released for "Honey Badger", "G", "Human Cloth", "Filthnificent" and "My Filthy Spirit Bomb".
-The album peaked at #191 on the Billboard 200, at #10 on the Top R&B/Hip-Hop Albums, at #4 on the Top Rap Albums and at #9 on the Independent Albums in the United States.
+Music videos were released for "Honey Badger", "G", "Human Cloth", "Filthnificent", and "My Filthy Spirit Bomb".
+The album peaked at No. 191 on the Billboard 200, No. 10 on the Top R&B/Hip-Hop Albums chart, No. 4 on the Top Rap Albums chart, and No. 9 on the Independent Albums chart in the United States.